hivert/Adjoint/README.md

   I learned a lot about natural transformation doing that :-)

 - I'm not good at putting the proper locking at the proper place.
 There are place in the proof where one strive to avoid calling `/=`.
+TODO : find some place.
+This might be partially fixed by using Records instead of lock in more recent versions.

-Also, when using large composition of natural transformation, Coq can take quite some time such as 20s for the QED of https://github.com/hivert/Adjoint/blob/55353be6bbf1e8e086ee9cf977844a9cb67fb40d/theories/algcat.v#L2545-L2552
+- Also, when using
+  large composition of natural transformation, Coq can take quite some time such as 20s for the QED of https://github.com/hivert/Adjoint/blob/55353be6bbf1e8e086ee9cf977844a9cb67fb40d/theories/algcat.v#L2545-L2552